Do I Need a Blog Or A Resource Center On My Website?

 - Write content that has to do with changes in your industry

-On the other hand, a resource center is something to consider if you want to compile information with a meaningful variety of topics… AND you are hoping to attract and convert your audience through that content.
+On the other hand, a content hub is something to consider if you want to compile information with a meaningful variety of topics… AND you are hoping to attract and convert your audience through that content.

-Additionally, you need to consider how your audience is going to search for this content.
-Our resource centers give visitors the opportunity to navigate through topic, content type, and general search.
+Additionally, you should consider how your audience will search for this content.
+Our resource libraries give visitors the opportunity to navigate through topics, content types, and general searches.
 This allows your audience to easily find answers to questions they might have about your business.

-6 Reasons Why You Should Add a Resource Center
+6 Reasons Why You Should Add a Resource Library

 - You need to educate your audience around your products and/or services with content